-- o The property's size is typical of agricultural operations in the vicinity, and is surrounded by other parcels with sizes and land uses likely to support long-term commercial agricultural production. - The size of the parcel or parcels comprising the property are above their current minimum zoning. - The property is in active agricultural production, including cultivated and non-cultivated agriculture (e.g., rangeland and pasture). - The property is adjacent to other permanently protected property (e.g., other agricultural conservation easements, habitat conservation easements, or other fee-title protection). - The agricultural conservation easement would act as a community separator or green-belt, or is located near a city Sphere of Influence. - The property has adequate water availability and water quality for agricultural purposes, and has no known agricultural constraints due to soil or water contamination. - The property is not encumbered with third party mineral interests. - o The nature and extent of structural improvements are in proportion to the agricultural operation. - o Protection of the property will enhance the opportunity for protecting neighboring agricultural properties or will be a part of a larger, comprehensive permanent protection plan. - The cultivated portion of the property is not within a flood zone and not on highly erodible land, as designated by the Natural Resources Conservation Service. - o The property provides additional conservation values or co-benefits (e.g., open space, viewshed, habitat, riparian corridor, carbon sequestration potential via management practices, etc.). - The project is cost effective relative to the GHG benefits that are anticipated to accrue from its completion. - The proposal shows wide support as evidenced by the level of match funding contributions. - The proposal demonstrates an innovative approach to agricultural land conservation with a potential for wide application in the State. - o The price of the proposed acquisition is cost-effective in comparison to the fair market value. - The applicant is eligible to hold agricultural conservation easements and has the technical and fiscal capacity to secure and steward the easement.
+- o The property's size is typical of agricultural operations in the vicinity, and is surrounded by other parcels with sizes and land uses likely to support long-term commercial agricultural production. - o The size of the parcel or parcels comprising the property are above their current minimum zoning. - The property is in active agricultural production, including cultivated and non-cultivated agriculture (e.g., rangeland and pasture). - The property is in strategic proximity to other permanently protected property (e.g., other agricultural conservation easements, habitat conservation easements, or other fee-title protection). - The agricultural conservation easement would act as a community separator or green-belt, or is located near a city Sphere of Influence. - o The property has adequate water availability and water quality for agricultural purposes, and has no known agricultural constraints due to soil or water contamination. - o The nature and extent of structural improvements are in proportion to the agricultural operation. - o Protection of the property will enhance the opportunity for protecting neighboring agricultural properties or will be a part of a larger, comprehensive permanent protection plan. - The property provides additional conservation values or co-benefits (e.g., open space, viewshed, habitat, riparian corridor, carbon sequestration potential via management practices, etc.). - The project is cost effective relative to the GHG benefits that are anticipated to accrue from its completion. - o The proposal shows wide support as evidenced by the overall level of match funding contributions. - The proposal demonstrates an innovative approach to agricultural land conservation with a potential for wide application in the State. - o The price of the proposed acquisition is cost-effective in comparison to the fair market value. - The applicant is eligible to hold agricultural conservation easements and has the technical and fiscal capacity to secure and steward the easement.